 Firstly, you should take care to manage your dog’s weight.
 As I have stated before, obesity is a serious problem for dogs.
 When your dog is overweight, it will put more strain on the joints of its body while moving.
 This in turn increases the friction between the bones and causes more pain for the dog.

-You can walk your dog daily as a form of exercise and regulate the amount of dog treats you give to your dog.
+You can walk your dog daily as a form of exercise and regulate the number of dog treats you give to your dog.
 If the dog is overweight, then you should give less.
 Remember, when your dog is overweight, treats should never make up more than 10% of its diet.

 Moreover, you can consult your vet to develop a specialized weight management program

 Secondly, regulated exercise is especially useful in managing arthritis.
 Although your dog may find it a painful thing, you have to make sure that he/she gets a daily session of controlled exercise.
 Many dogs will be more than happy to get more attention from you in the form of exercise.
-You should also avoid activities such as Frisbee catching, chasing after balls etc. These kinds of activities can place unnecessary pressure on the affected joints.
+You should also avoid activities such as Frisbee catching, chasing after balls, etc. These kinds of activities can place unnecessary pressure on the affected joints.

 Thirdly, you have to make sure that your dog has a warm and comfortable place for resting and sleeping.
 A good orthopedic bed can do wonders to ease the suffering of your dog.
 These beds can help protect any sore joints.